planship/planship-svelte/README.md

 Your app may need to fetch additional customer data from Planship (E.g. customer subscription or usage data).
 To accomplish any Planship API operation use an instance of the [Planship Customer API client](https://github.com/planship/planship-js/blob/master/packages/fetch/docs/interfaces/PlanshipCustomerApi.md) returned by the `usePlanshipCustomer` function.

-Below is an example Svelte script that retrieves a list of subscriptions for the current customer.
+The example below shows Svelte component (or page) initialization code that retrieves a list of subscriptions for the current customer.

 ```svelte
 <script lang='ts'>